jake-87/blog/content/blog/debruijn-explanation.md

 ```

 Now we're cool!
 Everything works as expected, and it takes much less work (and is much more predictable!).

+At the bottom of this post there's a little widget that can convert terms to de Bruijn for you, if you want to play around!

 ## Presenting: De Bruijn levels!